nmakke/SR-LivingReview/README.md

 # A living Review of Symbolic Regression

-This note aims to collect references for symbolic regression [methods](#methods) and [datasets](#datasets), as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled Interpretable Scientific Discovery with Symbolic Regression: A Review.
+This note aims to collect references for symbolic regression (SR) [methods](#methods) and [datasets](#datasets), as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled "Interpretable Scientific Discovery with Symbolic Regression: A Review".
+The latter reviews state-of-the-art methods and applications on SR, along with available datasets usually used in testing SR methods, and discusses their main strength and weakness.

-**A webpage of a living review for symbolic regression was first proposed in the cited review**.
-It is created in analogy with "A Living Review of Machine Learning for Particle Physics" that can be found [here](https://iml-wg.github.io/HEPML-LivingReview/).
+A living review for symbolic regression webpage was **first** proposed in the mentioned review in analogy with "A Living Review of Machine Learning for Particle Physics" that can be found [here](https://iml-wg.github.io/HEPML-LivingReview/).
+The goal is to list all research works on symbolic regression so it is expected that ***this list will continue to evolve***.
+The fact that a paper is listed in this document does not endorse or validate its content - that is for the community (and for peer-review) to decide.

-Symbolic regression (SR) is an emerging branch of machine learning that aims to learn analytical form of underlying model in data, by searching the space of mathematical functions.
+Symbolic regression is an emerging branch of machine learning that aims to learn analytical form of underlying model in data, by searching the space of mathematical functions.
 A growing interest in symbolic regression is taking place in the AI community because it pomotes interpretability, which is a critical factor for a safe AI application.
-Most symbolic regression methods generate data from mathematical equations

 ## Methods
-The goal of this repository is to collect references for symbolic regression methods and applications, so it is expected that this note will continue to evolve.
-References are categorized in an as easy and useful manner as possible, with a summary given in the table below.
+The symbolic regression problem can be approached and solved in different manners, depending on the way the target mathematical expression f(x) is defined.
+References (for SR) are categorized in an as easy and useful manner as possible, with a summary given in the table below.

 | Category | Methods | learned model |
 | -------- | ------- | -----